 UN rights council votes for probe into 'crimes' committed in Gaza conflict

-GENEVA: The United Nations Human Rights Council agreed on Thursday (May 27) to launch an international investigation into alleged crimes committed during the 11-day conflict between Israel and the Islamist group Hamas in Gaza.
+GENEVA: The United Nations Human Rights Council agreed on Thursday (May 27) to launch an international investigation into alleged crimes committed during the 11-day conflict between Israel and militant group Hamas in Gaza.

 The independent investigation will have a broad mandate to look into all alleged violations, not just in Gaza and the occupied West Bank, but also in Israel during hostilities that were halted by a ceasefire on May 21.